opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-Advanced-Machine-Properties.md

 38. Click the **Update** button to save the change made to the available property or click the **Defaults** button to reset the **Available Property** parameter to the system default.
-39. Repeat [Steps 37 and 38]{.ul} until all available properties that require removing have been removed.
+39. Repeat Steps 37 and 38 until all available properties that require removing have been removed.
 40. Click the **Save** button to save the changes made to the advanced properties.